 Beyond the dwarfs’ cottage, Ven enters the spooky forest from early in the film, when Snow White flees from the huntsman and encounters all sorts of spooks and frights.
 Of course, we’re not Snow White, so the forest seems perfectly normal at first.
 There aren’t even any Unversed!

 It’s here where the game finally brings you to character selection.
-The characters appear in a pseudo Dive to the Heart, in the recommended order Terra -> Ventus -> Aqua.
-But like I said, we’re going to be taking Ventus -> Terra -> Aqua, and we’ll be starting with the events that start the story off by combining the three introductions, as there’s so much of overlap that I feel we’re better off filling in the small holes.
+The menu has the characters appear in a pseudo Dive to the Heart where you can select them, and the menu itself is in the recommended order Terra -> Ventus -> Aqua.
+But like I said, we’re going to be taking Ventus -> Terra -> Aqua, though we’ll be starting with the events that start the story off by combining the three introductions, as there’s so much overlap that I feel we’re better off filling in the small holes.

 Content Warning: Suicide.